maxm33/ping/README.md

 # Ping

-The famous UNIX command ping implemented in Java.
-This version uses UDP instead of ICMP protocol.
+This version of ping uses UDP instead of the original's ICMP protocol.

 ## Usage